JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7997 days**.

-And here is a just a random fact -  **The oldest working Post Office in the world is located in the village of Sanquer, located in the Scottish Lowlands.
-It has been operating since 1712**.
+And here is a just a random fact -  **American women, on average, spend 55 minutes per day getting showered, dressed, and groomed**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)